yairm210/Unciv/docs/Modders/uniques.md

 ## UnitActionModifier uniques
 !!! note ""

-    Modifiers that can be added to unit action uniques as conditionals
+    Modifiers that can be added to UnitAction uniques as conditionals

 ??? example  "&lt;by consuming this unit&gt;"
 	Applicable to: UnitActionModifier